Gastrointestinal stromal tumor (GIST)

 - Abdominal pain

 - A growth you can feel in your abdomen

 Fine-needle aspiration biopsy.
-A small sample of tissue from the tumor is necessary for a definite GIST diagnosis.
-The preferred method for taking a biopsy sample is endoscopic ultrasound with fine-needle aspiration.
-This procedure is the same as an EUS, but with a thin, hollow needle on the tip of the endoscope.
-The needle is used to remove small amounts of tissue for laboratory analysis.
+This test collects a small sample of tissue from the tumor so it can be tested in a lab.
+This test is like EUS, but with a thin, hollow needle on the tip of the endoscope.
+The EUS finds the tumor.
+The needle collects small amounts of tissue for the lab tests.

 Targeted drug therapy

 Targeted drug treatments focus on specific chemicals present within cancer cells.
 By blocking these chemicals, targeted drug treatments can cause cancer cells to die.
 For GISTs, the target of these drugs is an enzyme called tyrosine kinase that helps cancer cells grow.

 Targeted drug therapy for GISTs often begins with imatinib (Gleevec).
 Targeted drug treatments can be given:

 - After surgery to lower the risk that the cancer will come back